Internet Security – A Quick Guide

 A virtual private network (commonly abbreviated to VPN) is the ultimate internet security step; the VPN acts as a private, encrypted third party between your computer and the websites you are using.
 Using a VPN allows you to effectively shield your IP address from the wider world, which in turn will enable you to browse with confidence, knowing that your activities are effectively untraceable and thus your personal data is secure.

 While the internet has been undeniably beneficial in countless ways, the security risks it poses can be troubling.
-Thankfully, these security risks can be greatly reduced by employing the options above – allowing you to browse with complete peace of mind at all times.
+Thankfully, these security risks can be greatly reduced by employing the Internet Security options above – allowing you to browse with complete peace of mind at all times.